 An emphasis on the instructional strategies for teaching the most important types of social studies.
 This course emphasizes necessary teacher competencies and the organization of various methods used for different grade levels and achievement levels of elementary and secondary school students with an emphasis on cultural diversity.
-It includes the use of instructional media, measurement, evaluation, technology, and lesson planning.
-This course will also provide strategies and preparation for stat e teacher content exams.
-Extensive field experiences are also included.
+It includes the use of instructional media, measurement, sagu evaluation, technology, and lesson planning.
+This course will also provide strategies and preparation for state teacher content exams.